Next Start

 • Module 1: Students become familiar with Yamaha service management procedures.
 They also learn about electrical fuel injection (EFI) systems.

 • Module 2: Students get to work on suspensions and perform Yamaha and Star motorcycle maintenance.
-Also covered is camshaft inspection, and timing and valve clearance.
+Also covered is camshaft inspection and timing and valve clearance.

 • Module 3: This set covers the different service technologies for ATVs and side-by-sides, along with snowmobiles.

-Program Benefits
+Program benefits

 • Vehicle variety: Not only does the program cover motorcycles, students also get the chance to work on other Yamaha machines, like generators, side-by-sides, ATVs, watercraft and snowmobiles.

 • Updated curriculum: The information and curriculum presented in the YamaPro program at MMI is developed with the support of Yamaha.
-It is updated to reflect the most current in technology and industry standards, so students get the most up-to-date education possible.
+It is updated to reflect the most current technology and industry standards, so students get the most up-to-date education possible.

 Specialized Yamaha Training at MMI